Roopkund: Trekking

+Transport

+Roopkund is reachable by the Pantnagar Airport (250 km south), the Kathgodam Railway Station (235 km south; Karanprayag 80 km west will be the nearest railway station after Char Dham Railway is completed), or by road from Bageshwar (82 km southeast), Rudraprayag (115 km west), Pithoragarh (200 km southeast), and Kathgodam (235 km south).

 In popular culture

 Roopkund's skeletons were featured in a National Geographic documentary, "Riddles of the Dead: Skeleton Lake".
-The Indian Centre for Cellular and Molecular Biology (CCMB) commissioned the documentary "The Mysterious Frozen Lake in the Himalayas", where a scientific team and a film crew try to investigate the lake.
+India's Centre for Cellular and Molecular Biology (CCMB) commissioned the documentary The Mysterious Frozen Lake in the Himalayas, where a scientific team and a film crew try to investigate the lake.